Television in India: Phase II

 In the second phase, 38 cities in 15 states had to digitise by 31 March 2013.
 Of the 38, Maharashtra has 9 cities, Uttar Pradesh has 7 and Gujarat has 5.

 About 25% of the 16 million households covered did not have their equipment installed before the deadline.
 Secretary Uday Kumar Varma extended a 15-day grace period.
-The I&B ministry estimated that as of 3 April 2013, 25% of households did not have set-top boxes.
+The Ministry estimated that as of 3 April 2013, 25% of households did not have set-top boxes.
 Enforcement of the switchover varied from city to city.
 Vishakhapatnam had the lowest rate of conversion to the new system at 12.18 per cent.
 Other cities that had low figures included Srinagar (20 per cent), Coimbatore (28.89 per cent), Jabalpur (34.87 per cent) and Kalyan Dombivli (38.59 per cent).

 Satellite television

 As of 2016, over 1600 TV satellite television channels are broadcast in India.
-This includes channels from the state-owned Doordarshan, Disney India owned STAR TV, Sony owned Sony Entertainment Television, Zee TV, Sun Network and Asianet.
+This includes channels from the state-owned Doordarshan, Disney India owned Star, Sony owned Sony Entertainment Television, Zee TV, Sun TV Network and Asianet.
 Direct To Home service is provided by Airtel Digital TV, DD Free Dish, DishTV, Sun Direct, Tata Play and Videocon D2H.
 Dish TV was the first one to come up in Indian Market, others came only years later.

-These services are provided by locally built satellites from ISRO such as INSAT 4CR, INSAT 4A, INSAT-2E, INSAT-3C and INSAT-3E as well as private satellites such as the Dutch-based SES, Global-owned NSS 6, Thaicom-2 and Telstar 10.
+These services are provided by locally built satellites from ISRO such as INSAT 4CR, INSAT 4A, INSAT-2E, INSAT-3C and INSAT-3E as well as private satellites such as the Dutch-based SES, Global-owned NSS-6, Thaicom-2 and Telstar 10.